Planning Encryption

 Selecting the Data to Encrypt

-When selecting the data to be encrypted, you must consider the character type, data type, column properties, the length of the plaintext column, and actual length of the row.
+When selecting the data to be encrypted, always consider the character type, data type, column properties, and the length of the plaintext column.

 Supported Character Types